 We have incurred net losses each year since inception and have generated limited revenue from product sales to date.
 We expect to incur increasing costs as we grow our business.
 We cannot be certain if or when we will produce sufficient revenue from our operations to support our costs.
 Even if profitability is achieved, we may not be able to sustain profitability.
 We incurred net losses of \$152.1 million, \$139.9 million and \$107.7 million for the years ended September 30, 2021, 2020 and 2019, respectively.
-As of December 31, 2021, we had an accumulated deficit of \$656.1 million.
+As of March 31, 2022, we had an accumulated deficit of \$716.8 million.
 We expect to incur substantial losses and negative cash flow for the foreseeable future.
 We may incur significant losses in the future for a number of reasons, many of which are beyond our control, including the other risks described in this Form 10-Q, the market acceptance of our products, business and economic conditions resulting from the ongoing COVID-19 pandemic, future product development, and our market penetration and margins.
+In addition, inflationary pressure could adversely impact our financial results by increasing operating costs.
+We may not fully offset these cost increases by raising prices for our products and services, which could result in downward pressure on our margins.
+Further, our clients may choose to reduce their business with us if we increase our pricing.